-The WWL 2022 Persecution pattern for North Korea shows:
+The WWL 2023 Persecution pattern for North Korea shows:

 - The average pressure on Christians in North Korea has stayed at maximum level over all spheres of life.
-Despite the regime's changing style of communication over the reporting period, each sphere of life has retained the maximum possible score of 16.7 points.
+Despite the regime's changing style of communication over recent years, each sphere of life has retained the maximum possible score of 16.7 points.
 Neither the diplomatic offensive in recent years, nor any multilateral pressure brought any benefit or relief to Christians in the country. - This pattern of maximum scores in all spheres of life reflects the reality of a state where the Persecution engine Dictatorial paranoia is evident in every segment of society.
 There is probably no other country on earth where the term paranoia fits better; it affects everything in North Korea and it increasingly focuses on Kim Jong Un himself.
-And even with this extremely high level of pressure, the 'anti-reactionary thought law' puts another layer of restrictions on Christians.

-The violence score increased to an extreme level, reaching 13.1 points in WWL 2022.
+And even with this extremely high level of pressure, the 'Anti-reactionary thought law' puts another layer of restrictions on Christians. - The violence score increased to an extreme level, reaching 14.4 points in WWL 2023.
 If someone is discovered as a Christian, he or she will be arrested, interrogated and brought to a prison camp.
-Several raids and subsequent killings have been reported, more than in WWL 2021.
+In the WWL 2023 reporting period, more raids and subsequent killings were reported than in WWL 2022.